Decent-Partners/Decent-overview/README.md

 Core components include:

-- public fund
+- public funding
+- community proposal system
 - open protocol for creator owned marketplaces.
 - backend API.
 - network of curators and creators.
 - interfaces and experiences.
-- media and editorial.
+- original media and editorial.

 Decent's mission is to empower a gobal network of creators to deliver high-quality, innovative and alternative storytelling that challenges the status quo ("the mission").